112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 r~t.rls . "

-That is as deplorable as the same conduct on the par t -
+That is as deplorable as the same conduct on the par t f ii- 2ericans.

-of ii- 2ericans.

 64

+## Prices: "We're being gypped"

 83